Sustainable Communities Program Call for Applications

 Multimodal Communities

-Multimodal Communities projects funded through SCP CEEEJ will be funded with SB 1.
+SCP CEEEJ Multimodal Communities projects will be funded through SB 1.

 All projects funded with SB 1 must achieve the following funding objectives: